zhenv5/twisted/docs/core/howto/tube.rst

 Let's start with an example.
 The simplest way to process any data is to avoid processing it entirely, to pass input straight on to output.
 On a network, that means an echo server.
-Here's a complete program which uses interfaces defined by ``twisted.tubes`` to send its input straight on to its output:
+Here's a function which uses interfaces defined by ``twisted.tubes`` to send its input straight on to its output:

 .. code-block:: python

     def echoFlow(fount, drain):
         return fount.flowTo(drain)

-In the above example, ``echoFlow`` takes two things: a *fount* , or a source of data, and a *drain* , or a place where data eventually goes.
+In the above example, ``echoFlow`` takes two things: a :api:`twisted.tubes.itube.IFount <fount>` , or a source of data, and a *drain* , or a place where data eventually goes.
-In the context of using tubes, we call such a function a "flow", because it establishes a flow of data from one place to another.
+We call such a function a "flow", because it establishes a flow of data from one place to another.
-Most often, the arguments to such a function are the two parts of the same network connection.
+Most often, the arguments to such a function are the input from and the output to the same network connection.
 The fount represents data coming in over the connection, and the drain represents data going back out over that same connection.

+To *use* ``echoFlow`` as a server, we have to attach it to a listening :doc:`endpoint <endpoints>`.

 Let's do exactly that, and call ``echoFlow`` with a real, network-facing ``fount`` and ``drain`` .